handyman30/Re-Coded/DEPLOYMENT.md

 ```javascript
 output: 'export',
 ```
+2. Update `netlify.toml` to use `publish = "out"`
-2. Remove or disable form functionality
+3. Remove or disable form functionality
-3. Deploy to any static hosting
+4. Deploy to any static hosting

-## Environment Variables

-Remember to add your `RESEND_API_KEY` to your hosting platform's environment variables for forms to work.

 ## Current Configuration